Joy Taylor: Personal life

 Taylor's brother is former NFL defensive end Jason Taylor, who played 15 seasons in the National Football League and was voted into the Pro Football Hall of Fame in 2017.
+Taylor's nephew is New York Jets tight end Mason Taylor.

-Joy Taylor revealed that she had been a victim of domestic abuse during an episode of Undisputed in 2017.
-In September 2018, it was announced that Taylor was engaged to former NBA point guard and head coach Earl Watson but the couple split in November 2019.
+She was married to former professional baseball player Richard Giannotti from 2016 to 2017.
+Taylor said during an episode of Undisputed in 2017 that she is a survivor of domestic abuse.
+In September 2018, news broke that Taylor was engaged to former NBA point guard and coach Earl Watson.